jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

-# Eclipse cheat sheets (XML) to DITA with Ruby, XSL, Nokogiri
+#Eclipse cheat sheets (XML) to DITA with Ruby, XSL, Nokogiri

-I worked on https://github.com/debrief/debrief and this project is based on some parts of the document publishing that I did in that project

-This project uses Ruby, XSLT, XPath and the Nokogiri gem to transform custom XML (Eclipse cheat sheets) into DITA.
+I worked on the open source Java based project [Debrief](http://debrief.info/) the leading maritime analysis tool which is also on GitHub at [https://github.com/debrief/debrief](https://github.com/debrief/debrief).

+The Debrief project used Apache Ant, SaxonHE, XSLT 2.0 and XPath 2.0 and ran inside Eclipse therefore requiring Java.
+The Debrief document publishing project has been extracted into its own self contained GitHub repository at [https://github.com/jbampton/eclipse-cheatsheets-to-dita-to-pdf](https://github.com/jbampton/eclipse-cheatsheets-to-dita-to-pdf).

+This project uses mainly uses Ruby and the Nokogiri gem along with XSLT 1.0 / XPath 1.0 to create the DITA XML files.
+Using Ruby eliminates the need to use Eclipse and Apache Ant and can be run standalone from the command line as long as you have Ruby installed.

+Darwin Information Typing Architecture (DITA) is an XML data model for authoring and using DITA-OT you can publish those ideas.

+The DITA standard is maintained by the OASIS DITA Technical Committee.

+The XSL code is embedded inside Ruby as well as some XML markup in an interpolated Heredoc syntax.

 The 'cheatsheets-xml-test-data' are best viewed inside Eclipse, and are used as input when 'default.rb' runs.